James Strachey: Early life

-The psychoanalytic turn
+Turn to psychoanalysis

-Looking back forty years later at this turning-point, Strachey commented in a 'disarming passage' to his fellow analysts on his then qualifications as a psychoanalytic candidate, as compared to modern times: 'A discreditable academic career with the barest of B. A. degrees, no medical qualifications...no experience of anything except third-rate journalism.
-The only thing in my favour was that at the age of thirty I wrote a letter out of the blue to Freud, asking him if he would take me on as a student'.
+Looking back forty years later at this turning-point, Strachey commented in a "disarming passage" to his fellow analysts on his then qualifications as a psychoanalytic candidate, as compared to modern times: "A discreditable academic career with the barest of B.A. degrees, no medical qualifications...no experience of anything except third-rate journalism.
+The only thing in my favour was that at the age of thirty I wrote a letter out of the blue to Freud, asking him if he would take me on as a student."

-He continued by saying that, having spent a couple of years in Vienna, “I got back to London in the summer of 1922, and in October, without any further ado, I was elected an associate member of the [Psycho-Analytical] Society. ...
+He continued by saying that, having spent a couple of years in Vienna, “I got back to London in the summer of 1922, and in October, without any further ado, I was elected an associate member of the British Psychoanalytical Society. ...
 A year later, I was made a full member.
-So there I was, launched on the treatment of patients, with no experience, with no supervision, with nothing to help me but some two years of analysis with Freud".
+So there I was, launched on the treatment of patients, with no experience, with no supervision, with nothing to help me but some two years of analysis with Freud."

 He concluded wryly that the modern "curriculum vitae is essential.
 Whether it is possible for it to become over-institutionalized is an open question.
-Is it worthwhile to leave a loophole for an occasional maverick? ... if the curriculum vitae had existed forty years ago, you wouldn't have had to listen to these remarks tonight".
+Is it worthwhile to leave a loophole for an occasional maverick? ... if the curriculum vitae had existed forty years ago, you wouldn't have had to listen to these remarks tonight."